 Pulling on the cord was first recommended by Mauriceau in 1673, who feared that the uterus might close before the placenta was spontaneously delivered (Inch 1984).
 In fact, the recumbent (lying) postures, increasingly adopted under doctor’s care meant that spontaneous delivery of the placenta was less likely: the upright postures that women and midwives have traditionally used encourage the placenta to fall out with the help of gravity.

-The first oxytocic to be used medically was egot, derived from a fungal infection of rye.
-Ergot was known to to be used by 17th and 18th century European midwives.
+The first oxytocic to be used medically was got, derived from a fungal infection of rye.
+Ergot was known to be used by 17th and 18th-century European midwives.
 Its use was limited, however, by its toxicity.
-It was refined and revived as ergometrine in the 1930’s, and by the late 1940’s, some doctors were using it as a preventatively, as well as therapeutically, for post partum haemorrhage.
-(Inch 1984) Potential side effects from ergot derivatives include a rise in blood pressure, nausea, vomiting, headache, palpitations, cerebral haemorrhage, cardiac arrest, convulsion and even death.
+It was refined and revived as ergometrine in the 1930s, and by the late 1940s, some doctors were using it as a preventatively, as well as therapeutically, for postpartum hemorrhage.
+(Inch 1984) Potential side effects from ergot derivatives include a rise in blood pressure, nausea, vomiting, headache, palpitations, cerebral hemorrhage, cardiac arrest, convulsion, and even death.

 Recently active management has been proclaimed “the routine management of choice for women expecting a single baby by vaginal delivery in a maternity hospital” (Prendville 1999), mostly because of the results of the recent Hinchingbrooke trial, comparing active versus “expectant” (physiological) management.

-In this trial (Rogers 1998), which involved only women at low risk of bleeding, active management was associated with a post partum haemorrhage (blood loss greater than 500ml) rate of 6.8%, compared with 16.5% for expectant (non-active) management.
+In this trial (Rogers 1998), which involved only women at low risk of bleeding, active management was associated with a postpartum hemorrhage (blood loss greater than 500ml) rate of 6.8%, compared with 16.5% for expectant (non-active) management.
 Rates of severe PPH (loss > 1000ml) were low in both groups- 1.7% active and 2.6% expectant.

-The authors note further that, from these figures ten women would need to receive active management to prevent one PPH.
-They add “Some women may rate a small personal risk of PPH of little importance compared with intervention in an otherwise straightforward labour, whereas others may wish to take all measures to reduce the risk of PPH.”
+The authors note further that, from these figures, ten women would need to receive active management to prevent one PPH.
+They add “Some women may rate a small personal risk of PPH of little importance compared with intervention in an otherwise straightforward labor, whereas others may wish to take all measures to reduce the risk of PPH.”

 There is some evidence that the practice of clamping the cord, which is not practiced by indigenous cultures, contributes to both PPH and retained placenta by trapping extra blood (around 100ml, as described above) within the placenta.
 This increases placental bulk, which the uterus cannot contract efficiently against, and which is more difficult to expel.
 (Walsh 1968)

-Other western practices that may contribute to PPH include the use of oxytocin for induction and augmentation (speeding up labour) (Brinsden 1978, McKenzie 1979), episiotomy or perineal trauma, forceps delivery, caesarean and previous caesarean (because of placental problems- see Hemminki 1996).
+Other western practices that may contribute to PPH include the use of oxytocin for induction and augmentation (speeding up labor) (Brinsden 1978, McKenzie 1979), episiotomy or perineal trauma, forceps delivery, cesarean and previous cesarean (because of placental problems- see Hemminki 1996).

-The use of oxytocin, which strengthens contractions, either during labour, or in third stage, has also been linked to an increased risk of feto-maternal haemorrhage and blood group incompatibility problems.
+The use of oxytocin, which strengthens contractions, either during labor, or in third stage, has also been linked to an increased risk of feto-maternal hemorrhage and blood group incompatibility problems.
 (Beer 1969, Weinstein 1971)

 The World Health Organisation, in its 1996 publication Care in Normal Birth: a practical guide, argue that “In a healthy population (as is the case in most developed countries), postpartum blood loss up to 1000 ml may be considered as physiological and does not necessitate treatment other than oxytocics”.
 In relation to routine oxytocics and controlled cord traction, WHO cautions that “Recommendation of such a policy would imply that the benefits of such management would offset and even exceed the risks, including potentially rare but serious risks that might become manifest in the future”.